2.3 Exponents

 \begin{align} \left(\frac{2}{b}\right)^5 &= \left(\frac{2}{b}\right)\left(\frac{2}{b}\right)\left(\frac{2}{b}\right)\left(\frac{2}{b}\right)\left(\frac{2}{b}\right) \\ &= \frac{2 \cdot 2 \cdot 2 \cdot 2 \cdot 2}{b \cdot b \cdot b \cdot b \cdot b} \\ &= \frac{2^5}{b^5} \\ &= \frac{32}{b^5} \end{align}

-Notice how it would have been much shorter to simply apply the power of \(5\) to all parts of the quotient.
+Notice how it would have been much shorter to simply apply a power of \(5\) to all parts of the quotient.

 Simplifying Exponents